 When it comes to treats, I recommend offering a small amount of raw organic old-fashioned rolled oats.
 However, it is important to exercise moderation, limiting the intake to no more than a teaspoon or two per day, as oats are relatively high in calories and can lead to unnecessary weight gain.
 Ensure that the oats provided are not of the instant or flavored variety.
 Feeding oats by hand can also serve as an excellent bonding opportunity with your bunny.

 For bunnies under six months old, I like to provide a handful of Alfalfa Hay per day.
 Offering more than that may discourage them from consuming their timothy hay.
+After 6 months: Stop feeding alfalfa hay and switch entirely to Timothy hay.
+Alfalfa is too rich in calcium and protein for older bunnies, which can cause health issues.

 Fruits and Veggies: It’s recommended to start at 6 months.